Kingston Penitentiary: History

-The site was chosen for "combining the advantages of perfect salubrity, ready access to the water, and abundant quantities of fine limestone."
+The site was chosen for “combining the advantages of perfect salubrity, ready access to the water, and abundant quantities of fine limestone.”
 Six inmates were accepted when the penitentiary was opened.
-English author Charles Dickens visited Kingston in 1842 and commented in his American Notes: "There is an admirable jail here, well and wisely governed, and excellently regulated, in every respect.
+English author Charles Dickens visited Kingston in 1842 and commented in his American Notes: “There is an admirable jail here, well and wisely governed, and excellently regulated, in every respect.
 The men were employed as shoemakers, ropemakers, blacksmiths, tailors, carpenters, and stonecutters; and in building a new prison, which was pretty far advanced towards completion.
-The female prisoners were occupied in needlework."
+The female prisoners were occupied in needlework.”

-The penitentiary's western wall adjoins the Portsmouth Olympic Harbour, which hosted the sailing events for the 1976 Summer Olympics.
+The penitentiary’s western wall adjoins the Portsmouth Olympic Harbour, which hosted the sailing events for the 1976 Summer Olympics.
 Immediately across the road to the north is the now-closed Kingston Prison for Women, which functioned from January 24, 1934, to May 8, 2000, taking female prisoners who had been housed in segregated quarters in the main facility.
-The property was bought by Queen's University in January 2008.